tuckerweibell/recipe/src/components/EzTable/EzTable.md

 - `onNextPageClick` (required): an event that is fired when the "Next Page" link is clicked.
 - `onRowsPerPageChange` (required): an event that is fired when the "n rows per page" select value is changed.

+To see selection and pagination features used together, see the [bulk row selection across pages](/components/ez-table/#bulk-row-selection-across-pages) example.

 #### Local Data

 ```jsxwide